shanku01/100-Days-of-React/README.md

   # Hooks
   Effect hook for life cycle.

+ Rules
+  """
+  Only call Hooks at the top level.
+Don’t call Hooks inside loops, conditions, or nested functions.

+  Only call Hooks from React function components.
+Don’t call Hooks from regular JavaScript functions.
+  """

-  # Day 31 of 100 Days of Code
+  ## Day 31 of 100 Days of Code

+  # useState()
+  lets you use state in functional component

   # Day 32 of 100 Days of Code